getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 }
 ```

-It's possible to throw strings as errors.
-In this case, the Sentry SDK will not record tracebacks.

 ### Automatically Capturing Errors
 By including and configuring Sentry, the SDK will automatically attach global handlers to capture uncaught exceptions and unhandled rejections.